Manuela Schwartz

-Manuela Schwartz (born in 1964) is a German musicologist.
+Manuela Schwartz (born in 1964) is a German musicologist, cultural historian and rector of a University of Applied Sciences.

 Life

 Schwartz was born in Pirmasens.
 She completed her master's degree in musicology, history and German studies at the Johannes Gutenberg University Mainz and Technische Universität Berlin.
 After completing her doctorate in 1995 at Technische Universität Berlin (Summa cum laude), she worked at the State Institute for Music Research (Prussian Cultural Heritage Foundation Berlin); in 1996 she joined the DFG-Project Music in Exile 1933-1949: Pilot Project California at the Folkwang University of the Arts as a research assistant in Essen (cond.
 Horst Weber).
 Since 2000 she has been Professor of Historical Musicology at the Hochschule Magdeburg-Stendal.

 Schwartz publishes on a wide range of topics from the 19th and 20th centuries.
 She was a member of the German-French research network La vie musicale sous Vichy (Ltg.
 Myriam Chimenes, 1992–1999) as well as in the DFG network Hörwissen im Wandel (2013-2017).
-Ihre Publikationen enthalten neben Grundlagenforschung zum Exil von Musikern während des Nationalsozialismus (Quellen zur Geschichte emigrierter Musiker 1933–1950, Band 1 Kalifornien, edited with Horst Weber) and letter editions (correspondence with Hermann Pfrogner and Hans Heinrich Engel) including research on the reception of Richard Wagner's work in France, the relationship between music and politics in occupied France 1940–1944, the history and culture of European music therapy in the 19th and 20th centuries, and biographical studies on individual personalities (Vincent d’Indy, Heinrich Strobel and Conrad Ansorge).
+Her publications include studies in the history of the exile from Europe during the National Socialism (Quellen zur Geschichte emigrierter Musiker 1933–1950, Band 1 Kalifornien, edited with Horst Weber) and letter editions (correspondence with Hermann Pfrogner and Hans Heinrich Engel) as well as research on the reception of Richard Wagner's work in France, the relationship between music and politics in occupied France 1940–1944, the history and culture of European music therapy in the 19th, 20th and 21st centuries, and biographical studies (Vincent d’Indy, Heinrich Strobel and Conrad Ansorge).
 Since autumn 2017 she has been co-editor of the series Schriften zur politischen Musikgeschichte at Vandenhoeck & Ruprecht.